 The Fund may invest in equities, fixed income securities, currencies, cash and Money Market Instruments and collective investment schemes.
 Investment in these instruments may also be made indirectly through the use of financial derivative instruments as further set out below.

+Collective Investment Schemes

+The Fund may invest up to 100% of its net assets in units of other collective investment schemes including UCITS and non-UCITS, subject to the investment restrictions set out in Appendix I and the restrictions imposed by the UCITS regulation generally..

 Equities and Equity-Related Securities